Trusted

 Using BTC dominance in relation to BTC price

-Traders often analyze bitcoin prices and its dominance concurrently to reach trading outcomes.
-When both dominance and prices go up, a bull market might be in the offing.
+Traders often analyze Bitcoin prices and its dominance concurrently to reach trading outcomes.
+When both dominance and prices go up, a bull market might be brewing.

 BTC movement